Vertically-Integrated and Scalable Cannabis Operations

 This Heritage Cannabis profile is part of a paid investor education campaign.*

 Voyage Cannabis and CannaCure are expanding their operations to meet the demands of the legal Canadian and global cannabis markets.
-Through its two subsidiaries, Heritage currently has a combined coast-to-coast footprint of 153,000 square feet of cultivation space and has the potential to expand to 6.4 million square feet.
+Through its two subsidiaries, Heritage has a combined coast-to-coast footprint of 153,000 square feet of cultivation space and has the potential to expand to 6.4 million square feet.

 As part of its vertical integration model, Heritage has also secured the exclusive right to use Hollywood icon Cheech Marin’s cannabis brand, Cheech’s Private Stash, to sell products throughout Canada when Health Canada removes the restrictions on celebrity endorsements.
 It also allows the potential to distribute them globally.
-Heritage has also applied for retail locations in Alberta and intends to apply in British Columbia and Ontario.
+Heritage has applied for retail locations in Alberta and intends to apply in British Columbia and Ontario.

 Heritage Company Highlights